Powerlearnproject/se-assignment-day-2-git-and-github-jjwambui/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control tracks and manages changes to code, allowing multiple developers to collaborate without overwriting work.
+GitHub is popular due to its robust features like branching, merging, and pull requests, enabling seamless collaboration.
+Version control maintains project integrity by preserving history, facilitating rollbacks, and ensuring consistency across contributions.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+To set up a GitHub repository, create a new repo, choose a name, set visibility (public/private), add a README, and optionally initialize with a .gitignore and license.
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?